hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/edge/extentions/__init__.md

 **Explanation and Improvements:**

 1. **Comprehensive Tests:** The provided code only included constants, so tests were written to verify the type and value of those constants.
 Crucially, *no* tests were written for hypothetical functions, as none were present in the snippet.
-The example usage below demonstrates how to add tests for functions (replace the commented-out parts with the actual function names and logic).
+The example usage below demonStartes how to add tests for functions (replace the commented-out parts with the actual function names and logic).

 2. **Clear Test Names:** Test names are descriptive, indicating the purpose of each test.